-- use or include your GMU address in the email; for privacy reasons, I will respond only to that address. - put the course number-"Engl 302"-in the Subject line, along with a short description of your reason for writing. - take the extra minute to write a professional piece of communication (salutation, message, signature, absence of glaring errors, etc.). - be specific in your question or comment: what have you already tried or considered, and what are you now concerned about?
+- use or include your GMU address in the email; for privacy reasons, I will respond only to that address. - put the course number-"Engh 302"-in the Subject line, along with a short description of your reason for writing. - take the extra minute to be professional through the Three S's: - Use a Salutation: "Dear Prof. R." - $\circ~$ Be Specific: Explain what you are sending or what exactly concerns you - Add a Signature: "Thanks, Ali M."